 For example, let’s say you wanted to buy a property with your partner.
 Your partner owns a property but you do not.

 Thus the amount of ABSD you need to pay is the ABSD rate on the purchase of second property at 12 per cent instead of the first time buyer rate of no ABSD.

 If you (A) are buying a residential property to be held on trust for the beneficial owner (B), the ABSD rate will be charged based on the profile of the beneficial owner (B).

 For example, If the beneficial owner (B) owns no residential property, no ABSD is payable.

-- When you are selling your private property and buying a HDB resale flat
+When you are selling your private property and buying an HDB resale flat.